Donald Trump White House May Have Concealed Crucial Evidence From Robert Mueller About Trump-Russians Meeting

-In a bombshell report published Friday evening, The Washington Post revealed that in his May 10, 2017, Oval Office meeting with Russian Foreign Minister Sergei Lavrov and Ambassador Sergey Kislyak, Trump told the two top Russian officials that “he was unconcerned” about Russia’s attack on the 2016 presidential election.
+In a bombshell report published Friday evening, The Washington Post revealed that in his May 10, 2017, Oval Office meeting with Russian Foreign Minister Sergei Lavrov and Ambassador Sergey Kislyak, Donald Trump told the two top Russian officials that “he was unconcerned” about Russia’s attack on the 2016 presidential election.

-The Post also reported that an official memo documenting the meeting, and likely Trump’s remarks, was restricted to an unusually small number of people — and may have been placed on an ultra-secure National Security Council server reserved for America’s most highly classified secrets, though whether the memo was placed there remained “not clear.”
+The Washington Post also reported that an official memo documenting the meeting, and likely Trump’s remarks, was restricted to an unusually small number of people, and may have been placed on an ultra-secure National Security Council server reserved for America’s most highly classified secrets, though whether the memo was placed there remained “not clear.”

-The Trump White House practice of hiding records of Trump’s conversations with foreign leaders on the top secret server was revealed in a whistleblower complaint released to the public on Thursday.
+The Trump White House practice of hiding records of the president’s conversations with foreign leaders on the top secret server was revealed in a whistleblower complaint released to the public on Thursday.
 As The Inquisitr reported, a memo recording Trump’s July 25 conversation with Ukraine President Volodymyr Zelensky was concealed on the server, as were records of Trump calls with Russian President Vladimir Putin, and Saudi Arabian ruler Mohammed bin Salman.

-The memo with details of Trump’s Oval Office meeting with Lavrov and Kislyak, however, also appears to have been concealed from special counsel Robert Mueller during his investigation into Russian covert aid to Trump’s 2016 campaign, according to legal expert Dahlia Lithwick in an analysis published by Slate.com.
+The memo with details of Trump’s Oval Office meeting with Lavrov and Kislyak, however, also appears to have been concealed from special counsel Robert Mueller during his investigation into Russian covert aid to Trump’s 2016 campaign, according to legal expert Dahlia Lithwick in an analysis published by Slate.

 Remember right after Trump fired Comey, he met w/ Russians Lavrov & Kislyak in our Oval Office, only allowed in a Russian photog, passed classified intel, & never looked more relaxed or pleased.
 Is this a man not serving or colluding with the Russians?
 Do you believe your eyes? pic.twitter.com/rBJVcIadBf